Add new items to Cargo projects

 Scratch files of the same type are automatically numbered and added to the Scratches and Consoles directory of the Project view.

-If you want to create several nested directories, specify their names separated with slashes, for example: folder/new-folder.
+If you want to create several nested directories, specify their names separated with slashes, for example: folder/resources.